 What is a Physical Unclonable Function?

-As stated here, a PUF can be any physical object that produces these instance-specific measurements.
+A PUF can be any physical object that produces these instance-specific measurements.
 However, in this article we will focus on the best-known subset of PUFs, which are silicon PUFs.
 As the name suggests this specific type of PUF gets its instance-specific measurements from silicon, which means these PUFs are part of an integrated circuit (IC).

 Due to deep submicron manufacturing process variations, every transistor in an IC has slightly different physical properties.
 These variations lead to small but measurable differences in terms of electronic properties, such as transistor threshold voltages and gain factor.
 Since these process variations are not fully controllable during manufacturing, these physical device properties cannot be copied or cloned.